-I’m fascinated by the tensions of opposing forces: light and dark, nature and the built environment, force and fragility, poetic and pragmatic.
+I’m fascinated by the tensions of opposing forces: light and dark, nature and the built environment, strength and fragility, poetic vs. pragmatic.

 I’ve always lived between two contrasting worlds: social and artistic idealism and analytical, practical thought.
 That’s how I ended up pursuing a career in Interior Design over my lifelong passion for art.
-As a designer, I believe I helped people achieve their dreams – be it a successful restaurant or the solace of a home.
-But something was always missing… Art and photography were still part of my life, but in minute quantities.
+As a designer, I believe I have helped people achieve their dreams – whether a successful restaurant or the solace of a home.
+But something was always missing… Art and photography were still part of my life but in minute quantities.
 In the spring of 2020, I decided to follow my heart and finally make the leap.

-Ossi Flanchraych is a New York-based visual artist utilizing photography and multimedia to examine history, memory and the forces that shape the human experience.
-She grew up in a Kibbutz, a rural agricultural commune in Israel, which shaped her acute awareness of social issues and deep connection to nature and the animal world.
+Ossi Flanchraych is a New York-based visual artist utilizing photography and multimedia to examine the history, memory, and forces that shape the human experience.
+She grew up in a Kibbutz, a rural agricultural commune in Israel, which shaped her acute awareness of social issues and her deep connection to nature and her creatures.

-In 1984 she relocated to NYC, and after receiving her BFA in Interior Design, owned and operated a full-service design studio until 2020.
-Disillusioned with her profession, she decided to pursue her lifelong passion for art and photography.
-In 2021, she graduated from the one-year documentary program at the International Center of Photography.
+In 1984, after relocating to NYC and receiving a BFA in Interior Design, she launched and operated a full-service design studio for twenty-five years.
+In 2020, she decided to pursue her lifelong passion for art and photography, and in 2021, she graduated from the one-year documentary program at the International Center of Photography.